Dalgona/serum-site/pages/docs/project_structure.md

 such as pictures, video clips, audio files, etc. You may remove this directory if none of your pages or blog posts uses media files.
 Read [Assets and Media](%page:docs/asset_media) document for more information.

+## `mix.exs`

+A Serum project is also a Mix project.
+You need to keep this file in order to install and use Serum.
+You will also need this file to manage dependencies for your own codes.

+Note that some files or directories may be created by Mix to store dependencies and build artifacts.